sahil1sk/dennis_hacthon_project/README.txt

 ## This whole Project is for Dennis Hackthon (https://www.youtube.com/watch?v=qU2KfMwOfC4&t)

 # Idea is from Meet.
 When first time I tried to Schedule Meeting in Google Meet it was little Hard for me.
 So the opportunity here comes for me, Quick Meet is Simple & Fast to use Application.
 Easy to interact with it as Password Less Login/Sign Up.
-Schedule meeting just by selecting 3 Options Quick & Easy to user for everyone.
+Schedule meeting just by selecting 3 Options Quick & Easy to use for everyone.

 ## Features: